-BIO 218 Microbiology Lecture & Lab 4 credits 3 class hrs, 2 lab hrs
+Microbiology Lecture with Lab 4 credits / 3 class hrs / 2 lab hrs

-A basic introduction to the science of microbiology.
-Students develop a broad understanding of theoretical and laboratory aspects of the science.
-Topics include general characteristics of bacteria, viruses, protozoa and fungi; disease transmission; immunology; epidemiology; and microbial control.
-Students will have the opportunity to practice techniques for specimen collection, culturing, staining and microscope observation of representative species.
-Pre-requisite: BIO 201 or BIO 211
+This course is a basic introduction to the science of microbiology.
+The student should develop a broad understanding of both theoretical and laboratory aspects of the science.
+Specific topics to be covered include general characteristics of bacteria, viruses, protozoa, and fungi; disease transmission; immunology; epidemiology; and microbial control.
+The student will have the opportunity to practice techniques for specimen collection, culturing, staining, and microscopic observation of representative species.
+Pre-requisite: BIO 211

-BTE 251 Business Internship
+BTE 251 Business Internship 1 credits

 Provides the student with on-the-job training at an approved worksite in an occupational field directly related to the student's major.
 At least 45 clock hours must be completed for 1 credit.
-To qualify for an internship, a students in an associate degree program must have completed 30 credits of course work, have attained a 2.5 GPA, and must be recommended by the department chair and course instructor.
+To qualify for an internship, a student in an associate degree program must have completed 30 credits of course work, have attained a 2.5 GPA, and be recommended by the department chair and course instructor.
 Before registering for this course, students must meet with the course instructor to determine internship site and process paperwork.

-BTE 252 Business Internship
+BTE 252 Business Internship 2 credits

 Provides the student with on-the-job training at an approved worksite in an occupational field directly related to the student's major.
 At least 90 clock hours must be completed for 2 credits.
-To qualify for an internship, a student in an associate degree program must have completed 30 credits of course work, have attained a 2.5 GPA, and must be recommended by the department chair and course instructor.
-Before registering for this course, students must meet with the course instructor to determine internship site and process paperwork
+To qualify for an internship, a student in an associate degree program must have completed 30 credits of course work, have attained a 2.5 GPA, and be recommended by the department chair and course instructor.
+Before registering for this course, students must meet with the course instructor to determine internship site and process paperwork.